coz-labo/coz/docs/tutorial/02 - Render bud files.md

 ```

-As you see, `.bud` file is actuary a JavaScript file and exports contents with Node.js way.
+As you see, `.bud` file is actuary a JavaScript file and could be exportsd an a Node.js module.

-Save this file as `.who-likes-what.txt.bud` and then,
+Save this file as `.who-likes-what.txt.bud` and then, run:

 ```bash
 $ coz render ".who-likes-what.txt.bud"